-Each student must complete ten (10) co-curricular hours each semester of which seven (7) hours are derived from their participation in the longitudinal AdvoCaring project.
-The remaining three (3) hours are to be earned through participation in activities that are not associated with a course by which course credit is earned.
+As a requirement for graduation, each student must complete co-curricular hours each semester of which seven (7) hours are derived from their participation in the longitudinal AdvoCaring project.
+The remaining hours are to be earned through participation in activities that are not associated with a course by which course credit is earned.
 Activities not associated with a course must receive approval prior to student participation.
-For additional information regarding co-curricular requirements, please refer to the SOP website.
+For additional information regarding specific co-curricular requirements, please refer to the SOP website.